neumeist/neumeist.github.io/_pages/cv.md

 * Member of the CMS Physics Reconstruction and Selection editorial board (2004 – 2006)
 * Member of the Editorial Board (Editor) of International Journal of Modern Physics A (2024 - present)
 * Member of the Editorial Board (Editor) of Modern Physics Letters A (2024 - present)
-* Worldwide LHC Computing Grid (WLCG) collaboration board member (2006 – 2011)
+* Worldwide LHC Computing Grid (WLCG) collaboration board member (2006 – present)
-* Frequent reviewer of Nuclear Instruments and Methods in Physics Research
+* Reviewer of Nuclear Instruments and Methods in Physics Research
-* Frequent reviewer of IEEE Transactions on Nuclear Science
+* Reviewer of IEEE Transactions on Nuclear Science
-* Frequent reviewer of Journal of Physics
+* Reviewer of Journal of Physics
+* Reviewer of Physical Review Letters
 * Reviewer of U.S. National Science Foundation proposals
 * Reviewer of U.S. Department of Energy proposals
 * Reviewer for the Portuguese Funding agency (FCT)